Pedestrian Attribute Editing for Gait Recognition and Anonymization: Related Works

-\textbf{Gait Data Synthesis.} There are many generative methods leveraging the popular GAN models~\cite{goodfellow2020generative} to produce vivid gait data.
-For example, Yu~\emph{et al.} in~\cite{yu2017gaitgan} produced the view-invariant Gait Energy Images (GEIs)~\cite{han2005individual} and Li~\emph{et al.} in~\cite{li2020gait} synthesized new GEIs by transferring the covariate features from one subject to target.
-MvGGAN in \cite{chen2021multi} extended filming viewpoints across different gait datasets.
-However, these methods require labeled data pairs for training or aim to build a fixed-scale virtual gait dataset by operating a single, specific gait attribute, \textit{e.g.}, the camera viewpoints\cite{chen2021multi} or carrying changes~\cite{li2020gait}.
-In contrast, GaitEditer can act as an online module to augment the input gait sequences with various gait attribute changes.
+There are many methods leveraging the popular generative models to produce vivid gait data.
+For example, Yu \textit{et al.} in~\cite{yu2017gaitgan} produced the view-invariant Gait Energy Images (GEIs)~\cite{han2005individual} via Generative Adversarial Networks (GANs).
+They used an identity discriminator to ensure the identity consistency of generated GEIs.
+Li \textit{et al.}~\cite{li2020gait} disentangled specific covariate attributes in latent space by contrast learning for synthesizing new GEIs, thereby transferring the covariate feature from one subject to the target.
+Chen \textit{et al.}~\cite{chen2021multi} presented a Multi-view Gait Generative Adversarial Network (MvGGAN) to generate gait sequences with different viewpoints, handling the lack of viewpoints under existing gait datasets.
+Xiang \textit{et al.}~\cite{xiang2022multi} introduced the prior knowledge of person re-identification and gait recognition into the training loss to preserve identity consistency when transferring a subject viewpoint.
+Recently, Zhang \textit{et al.}~\cite{zhang2023large} leveraged the Unity3D toolkit to build a large-scale virtual gait dataset, thereby diversifying the identity-unrelated factors of gait datasets.
+Although these methods obtain vivid gait data, they require labeled data pairs for training or aim to build a fixed-scale virtual gait dataset~\cite{zhang2023large} by operating a single, specific gait attribute, e.g., the camera viewpoints~\cite{chen2021multi, xiang2022multi} or carrying changes~\cite{li2020gait}.
+In contrast, GaitEditor can act as an online module to augment the input gait sequences with various gait attribute changes.